- Our Work

 To support the Government of the Philippines’ (GPH) goal of achieving sustained and inclusive growth, the United States Agency for International Development (USAID) is focusing its work on the bilateral Partnership for Growth, efforts to foster peace and stability in conflict areas in Mindanao, and measures to build environmental resilience.
 To help the country leapfrog its constraints to growth, USAID has strategically included science, technology and innovation (STI) in its programming.

-USAID also contributes to the priorities of the U.S.-Philippines Science and Technology Agreement signed by former U.S. Secretary of State Hillary Clinton and Philippine Secretary of Foreign Affairs Albert Del Rosario on June 2012.
-This Agreement focuses on strengthening scientific, technological and institutional capabilities and promoting scientific and technological cooperation.
+The US Government contributes to the priorities of the U.S.-Philippines Science and Technology Agreement signed by former U.S. Secretary of State Hillary Clinton and Philippine Secretary of Foreign Affairs Albert Del Rosario on June 2012.
+The US Embassy’s joint Agreement with the GPH focuses on strengthening scientific, technological and institutional capabilities and promoting scientific and technological cooperation.

 Climate and Disaster Resilience and Natural Resource Management